-- Never put any food down the drain; scrape food directly into the trash. - Bathroom sinks should not be used to wash dishes or to dispose of food. - Do not use a plunger in the sink; submit a work order for malfunctioning appliances. - Do not use chemicals to unclog a drain.
-If a sink backs up, fill out an online HRE work order. - Run your garbage disposal only when the water is on.
-Note: only use cold water. - Do not pour oil and grease down the drain.
+- Never put food down the drain- scrape food directly into the HRE provided green food waste bins. - Bathroom sinks should not be used to wash dishes or to dispose of food. - Do not use a plunger in the sink; submit a work order for malfunctioning appliances. - Do not use chemicals to unclog a drain.
+If a sink backs up, fill out an online HRE work order. - Always turn on the cold water while using your garbage disposal. - Do not pour oil and grease down the drain.
 They can damage the plumbing and make the sink drain more slowly.
-Note: put leftover oil in a jar or plastic container when cool and dispose of full containers into the dumpster. - Do not put anything hard like bones, vegetables, fruit or eggshells, metal objects, etc. in the garbage disposal. - Regularly clean and disinfect all sinks using a non-abrasive cleaner (we recommend once a week).
+Note: put leftover oil in a jar or plastic container when cool and dispose of full containers into the dumpster. - Do not put hard items like bones, vegetables, fruit, eggshells, metal, etc. in the garbage disposal. - Regularly clean and disinfect all sinks using a non-abrasive cleaner (we recommend once a week).